dora-metrics/pelorus/docs/Configuration.md

 | `USER` | yes | Tracker Username | unset |
 | `TOKEN` | yes | User's API Token | unset |
 | `APP_LABEL_FIELD` | no | Required for ServiceNow, field used for the Application label. ex: "u_applabel" | unset |

+### ServiceNow exporter details

+The integration with ServiceNow is configured to process Incident objects that have been resolved (stage=6).
+Since there are not Tags in all versions of ServiceNow there may be a need to configure a custom field on the Incident object to provide an application name to match Openshift Labels.
+The exporter uses the opened_at field for created timestamp and the resolved_at field for the resolution timestamp.

+A custom field can be configure with the following steps:

+- Navigate to an existing Incident
+- Use the upper left Menu and select Configure -> Form Layout
+- Create a new field (String, Table or reference a List)
+- You can use the API Explorer to verify the name of the field to be used as the APP_FIELD